DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Cook-Cook is not a pushover anymore and his dogs aren't either
  - Julie Farkas doesn't go silent after saying goodbye
  - Members of 1st Recon wear 1st Recon armors and use custom-made scoped Hunting Rifles
- - Dixon actually uses his Varmint Rifle
  - Major Dhatri stays still (Taken from Major Dhatri Doesn't Wander﻿)
  - George's Speech check to threaten him is now an Terrifying Presence/Intimidation check
  - Noticing Orris fired 3 shots instead of 4 is a Perception check, not an Intelligence check
  - Lieutenant Monroe heads to Camp Mccarran after Boulder City Showdown
  - Hector can't comment on Sweetie, that's just weird
  - The ghoul guards at the Old Mormon Fort with human voices actually are human

+ CAMP GUARDIAN CAVES
+ - Frakes' body can be found with his unique Service Rifle that does +25% damage to Lakelurks
+ - The Lakelurk King is now Level 25, and has +100 HP

  OTHER AREAS
  - The Nipton road rest stop has a note detailing a moonshine stash